BulPlugins/BulPearl/README.md

 # BULpearl

-This Minecraft plugin modify the behavior of the EnderPearl for 1.8 to Latest Minecrat version.
+This Minecraft plugin modifies the behavior of the EnderPearl from the version 1.8 to the Latest Minecrat version.
 Link to download  https://www.spigotmc.org/resources/93260/

 ## Features